sanjana-srivastava/Projects/README.md

 Each project has its own dedicated directory within the repository.
 Inside each project directory, you will find the relevant code files, documentation, and any additional resources related to the project.

 ## Contact Information
-For any questions or inquiries regarding the projects or the repository, please contact Sanjana Srivastava at ss53@illinois.edu.
+For any questions or inquiries regarding the projects or the repository, please contact me at ss53@illinois.edu.